Digital Forensics Paper and Project Assignment

-This is a paper and project assignment that asks students to review literature and tools of digital forensics’ applications in digital archives, and gain hands-on experience using digital forensics tools to achieve acquisition and management of born-digital archival materials.
+This is a paper and project assignment that asks students to review literature on digital forensics’ applications in digital archives, and gain hands-on experience using digital forensics tools to acquire and manage born-digital archival materials.

 The assignment is available for free download as a PDF or Google Doc, below.

 This learning object might be used in a lesson to satisfy the following learning objectives: